-- New Construction or Major Renovation.
-Whole, ground-up buildings that are being newly constructed or undergoing major renovations with at least 60% of the project's gross floor area by the time of certification.
+- New Construction or Major Renovation: Whole, ground-up buildings that are being newly constructed or undergoing major renovations with at least 60% of the project's gross floor area by the time of certification.
 Buildings used to conduct the retail sale of consumer product goods.
-Includes both direct customer service areas (showroom) and preparation or storage areas that support customer service complete by the time of certification.
-Buildings used to conduct the retail sale of consumer product goods.
-Includes both direct customer service areas (showroom) and preparation or storage areas that support customer services. - New Interior spaces.
-Interior spaces that include complete interior fit-outs with at least 60% of the project's gross floor area completed by the time of certification.
+Includes both direct customer service areas (showroom) and preparation or storage areas that support customer service complete by the time of certification. - New Interior spaces: Interior spaces that include complete interior fit-outs with at least 60% of the project's gross floor area completed by the time of certification.
 Spaces are considered incomplete if they do not include the furnishings, fixtures, and equipment intended for regular operations of the space.
 Interior retail spaces are typically used to conduct the sale of consumer product goods.
-Includes both direct customer service areas (showroom) and preparation or storage areas that support customer service.
+Includes both direct customer service areas (showroom) and preparation or storage areas that support customer service. - Core and Shell Building: Buildings that are new construction or major renovation for the exterior shell and core mechanical, electrical, and plumbing units, but not a complete interior fit-out.
+LEED

-December 2024 usgbc.org Page 1 of 3
+March 2025 usgbc.org Page 1 of 3